ceetaro/Suitkaise/suitkaise/skglobal/revamped_skglobal.md

 # Automatically uses: PDF format, includes charts, emails to right person, saves to right folder

 # ✅ Different computers/processes can run the same reports:
-# On your laptop, your server, your assistant's computer - same exact setup
+# On your laptop, your server, your assistant's computer - same exact setup (just make sure to include .sk files that have the persistent data!)

 # ✅ Override settings when needed:
 # Emergency report with different format